fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 ---

 ## 13 Seeing Green
-Here there is a small history lesson on the cleantech bubble, and a recap of seven important questions, every business needs to answer:
+Here there is a small history lesson on the clean-tech bubble, and a recap of seven important questions, every business needs to answer:

 > Engineering: Can you create breakthrough technology, instead of incremental